IBM/data-prep-kit/README.md

 Features of the toolkit:
 - Aiming to accelerate unstructured data prep burden for the "long tail" of LLM use cases
-- Growing set of data transform implementations across multiple runtimes and scales of data
+- Growing set of module implementations across multiple runtimes and targeting laptop-scale to datacenter-scale processing
+- Growing set of sample pipelines developed for real enterprise use cases
 - [Data processing library](data-processing-lib) to enable contribution of new custom modules targeting new use cases
 - [Kube Flow Pipelines](https://www.kubeflow.org/docs/components/pipelines/v1/introduction/)-based [workflow automation](kfp) for no-code data prep

 Data modalities supported:

 * Code - support for code datasets as downloaded .zip files of github repositories converted to .
 [parquet](https://arrow.apache.org/docs/python/parquet.html) files.
 * Language - Future releases will provide transforms specific to natural language, and like code transforms will operate on parquet files.